Written by: Greg Ellifritz

 I’m a little bit more advanced than this level, so why am I using Claude’s drills?

 In every practice session, I shoot both my primary carry guns (Glock 9mm pistols) as well as the guns I carry as backup/hideout weapons.
 My backup weapons are usually snub revolvers or small pocket autos.
-It’s challenging to do some of the advanced drills listed above with a Browning Baby .25!
+It’s challenging to do some of the advanced drills listed above with a Browning Baby .25 auto.
 Claude’s drills are perfect for my little pistols.
-The relatively close range and low round count give me a practical training regimen for my backup guns.
+The relatively close range and low round count give me a practical training regimen for my smaller guns.

 Check these resources out.
 Either (or both) would be great holiday gifts for the shooter in your life.